FloowDev/Privacy-policy/README.md

 <p>a) with your consent: we will share Personal Data with companies, organizations or individuals outside of the Company when we have your consent to do so.
 We require opt-in consent for the sharing of any sensitive Personal Data.</p>

-b) for external processing: we provide Personal Data to our affiliates or other trusted businesses or persons to process it for us, based on our instructions and in compliance with our Privacy Policy and any other appropriate confidentiality and security measures;
+<p>b) for external processing: we provide Personal Data to our affiliates or other trusted businesses or persons to process it for us, based on our instructions and in compliance with our Privacy Policy and any other appropriate confidentiality and security measures;</p>

-c) for legal reasons: we will share Personal Data with companies, organizations or individuals outside of the Company if we have a good-faith belief that access, use, preservation or disclosure of the such data is reasonably necessary to:
+<p>c) for legal reasons: we will share Personal Data with companies, organizations or individuals outside of the Company if we have a good-faith belief that access, use, preservation or disclosure of the such data is reasonably necessary to:
 - meet any applicable law, regulation, legal process or enforceable governmental request.
 - enforce applicable (), including investigation of potential violations.
 - detect, prevent, or otherwise address fraud, security or technical issues.